Alberto12345678/weewx-klimalogg/guide.md

 13) To Sync the Station and your Pi with the Stick, use the USB Button on the device.
     Hold it longer until you see USB continiously on your Display of the Klimalogg

+14) To make sure, that your data is written in the right database.
+Go to /var/lib/weewx and delete the weewx.sdb or rename it You can delete it through putty: sudo rm /var/lib/weewx/weewx.sdb